-Genuine Vintage: Browse through etsy.com or ebay.com for the decade + gender.
-You can also find handmade vintage inspired clothes on Etsy.com as well.
+Genuine Vintage: Browse through Etsy or eBay for the decade + gender.
+You can also find handmade vintage inspired clothes on Etsy as well.
 This list of 10 vintage children’s clothing sellers on Etsy is a good place to start looking.

 Vintage Inspired Children’s Clothes:

-Zuilly: Stock is always changing but keep an eye on the new arrivals.
+- Zuilly: Stock is always changing, so keep an eye on the new arrivals.
 Sometimes I find the most adorable vintage style kids clothes and shoes here.

 - Hannah Anderson: Several cute pinafore vintage style dresses.